collapsed-stacks/startups/questions/9700/i-have-the-beta-for-my-product-out-what-do-i-do-next.md

 - posted by: [Daniel Anderson](https://stackexchange.com/users/8398759/daniel-anderson) on 2016-07-14
 - score: 2

-<p>My suggestion is that instead of targeting corporate web sites for the moment, concentrate your efforts on small individually-owned sites, which are much less likely to have backup systems in place and would therefore be more likely to find your product useful.
+My suggestion is that instead of targeting corporate web sites for the moment, concentrate your efforts on small individually-owned sites, which are much less likely to have backup systems in place and would therefore be more likely to find your product useful.
 Most corporate sites have failover and backup systems in place to do what it sounds like your product does, and what they have is integrated into their sites.
 Do you have friends who run/own their own sites and could potentially try this out for you?
 This is where a "friends and family" network comes into play.
-Ask around and see, because even if they don't need what your product does, they may know someone else who does.<br>
+Ask around and see, because even if they don't need what your product does, they may know someone else who does.
 You could even try calling the technology news desks of local television stations and newspapers around the area.
 Who knows, maybe it's a slow news day for them and they need filler, so your story could be useful.
-It's a long shot, but worth trying.</p>
+It's a long shot, but worth trying.

-<p>I hope this is helpful.</p>
+I hope this is helpful.

-<p>Good luck!</p>
+Good luck!

 ## Answer 9709